 Will people have a chance to comment on these proposed AET tolls and fees?

 MassDOT has completed its official public comment period after holding seven public hearings about AET during September 2016 and receiving comment in the mail and from online submissions.
 The MassDOT Board voted and approved the final toll rate structure on October 6, 2016.
 Drivers can use MassDOT’s toll rate calculator to view AET rates.

 What kind of personal data will the gantries collect?

 By both law and policy, MassDOT is committed to ensuring the privacy of all motorists.
-All data collected will remain secure and kept confidential.
+All data collected is done so only for billing purposes and will remain secure and kept confidential.

-The All Electronic Tolling system collects data to detect vehicles passing through toll zones and to charge the appropriate toll.
 Data is collected about license plate, transponder, location, and time.
 Cameras collect still images and video records axles to assure billing is appropriate for vehicle type.
-Speed data is used to ensure an accurate image capture of vehicle license plate by cameras; speed data is not and cannot be used for any traffic law enforcement purposes.
+Speed data is used to ensure an accurate image capture of vehicle license plate by cameras.
+Speed data cannot legally be used for any traffic law enforcement purposes.
 In order to minimize the risks that AET data could be accessed for inappropriate uses, MassDOT requires AET contractors to keep current with all standards for data security, including Payment Card Industry and Personally Identifiable Information standards.